 But that’s not how the many of the U.S. airlines calculate frequent flyer accrual rates anymore.
 Instead, your frequent flyer miles are dependent on your class of service, fare type, frequent flyer status, and even how much money you actually paid for the ticket itself.

 Sometimes you won’t even earn any frequent flyer miles; I once found a great flight deal that was apparently so cheap, Delta wouldn’t even give me any frequent flyer mileage credit at all.

 Frequent flyer programs aren’t designed for the casual traveler.
 They are designed for the business traveler whose company is paying for the last minute, refundable airfare.

 However, credit card points are MUCH easier to earn.
 In fact, using the right credit card, you might earn more “miles” purchasing the flight than actually flying the flight itself.
 Some rewards credit cards even allow you to earn up to 5x points on different types of spending, such as travel, dining, grocery stores, gas stations, entertainment, streaming services, and even spending at Amazon.com.

 Even better, some credit card points can be transferred to partner airlines for up to a 30% bonus.
 So rather than only transferring 100k Amex Membership Rewards points to British Airlines, you could instead transfer 130k points for the same price.

 And none of these aspects take into account the lucrative credit card sign-up bonuses that are the easiest way of them all to quickly earn points.
-Earning credit cards points is simple and accessible to everyone compared to earning airline miles.
+Earning credit card points is simple and accessible to everyone compared to earning airline miles.